Videos

 Audio Navigation

-This feature reads DVD menu button labels aloud for low-vision or blind users and itemizes all the navigation options that appear on the screen, including the total number of buttons.
+Audio navigation reads DVD menu button labels aloud for low-vision or blind users, and itemizes all the navigation options that appear on the screen, including the total number of buttons.
 Grantees are not responsible for creating this feature; it will be added as part of the production process.

 Back to Top